 10 Child Labor Facts

-- Australia annually imports $16 million worth of tobacco produced by child labor, including tobacco produced in the U.S. Tobacco cultivation is extremely labor intensive and children are often subjected to serious health risks including nicotine poisoning.
-Most cigarette smokers in Australia are unaware of the origins of the tobacco they consume.
+- Much of Indonesia’s tobacco is produced by thousands of children as young as eight.
+Tobacco cultivation is extremely labor intensive and children are often subjected to serious health risks including nicotine poisoning.

 - According to the ILO, 168 million children worldwide are engaged in child labor as of 2013.

 - Of these 168 million children, 85 million are engaged in what the ILO deems “hazardous work.”